 77 year old

 One of Dr Chevassu’s patients was a 77 year old man who could not pass urine at all.
 He had to be cathetered regularly every day.
 Although he regained the ability to urinate, he was going 5 times a night with the bladder never fully emptying.
 Magnesium treatment was started on December 14th and went on until the 21st February 1930.
 The frequency of urinations went from 5 times a night to 3 times with a low residue of 20 grams.
 The patient was well pleased.
 Thinking himself cured, he stopped the medication.
 Three days later, the frequency increased and the residue went up to 126 grams.
-Of course, the treatment was resumed and by the 21st March the patient’s frequency had reduced to 2 to 3 urinations per night.
+Of course, the treatment was resumed.
+By the 21st March the patient’s frequency had reduced to 2 to 3 urinations per night.

 Prostatectomy operation cancelled